Extraltodeus/DistanceSampler/README.md

 ## Comparisons

-Examples below using the beta scheduler. **The amount of steps has been adjusted to match the duration** has this sampler is quite slow, yet requires little amounts of steps.
+Examples below are using the beta scheduler. **The amount of steps has been adjusted to match the duration** has this sampler is quite slow, yet requires little amounts of steps.

 left: Distance, 7 steps